The worker-owners await you with open jars!

 To Our Customers and Greater Community,

 Many of you are aware that last year we discovered the support structure for our roof was damaged and in need of extensive repair.
-We worked with our landlord on a plan for the repair of the roof, and by coincidence, the day we closed to begin the work in March was the day the shelter-in-place order went into effect for Bay Area counties.
+By coincidence, after months of planning and preparation, the day we closed to begin the work in March was the same day the initial shelter-in-place order went into effect for Bay Area counties.

-Thankfully, the work has been completed, and we have moved everything back in and set our kitchen up to resume operations.
+Thankfully -- after a couple of delays related to covid restrictions -- the work was completed, and in August we moved everything back in and set up our kitchen to resume operations.

 Ordering and Fulfillment